Logius-standaarden/fsc-core/specifications.md

 1. Convert `contract.content.validity.not_before` to bytes and append the bytes to `contentBytes`.
 1. Convert `contract.content.validity.not_after` to bytes and append the bytes to `contentBytes`.
 1. Convert `contract.content.created_at` to bytes and append the bytes to `contentBytes`.
-1. Create an array of bytes arrays called `grantByteArrays`
+1. Create an array of byte arrays called `grantByteArrays`
 1. For each Grant in `contract.content.grants`
    1. Create a Grant Hash for the Grant as documented in the [Grant Hash section](#grant_hash).
    1. Convert the Grant Hash from string to bytes and store them in a byte array named `grantBytes`.